 Rosie Perez is a whole lot of fun as Renee Montoya, a driven detective working among the mostly useless Gotham Police Department.
 She truly wants what’s best for Gotham, and is willing to bend the rules in order to make it happen.
 In a similar fashion to Huntress, Montoya both emobodies and spoofs the classic detectives of yesteryear’s cop flicks.

 The weakest of the Birds (although she’s still great) is Dinah Lance/Black Canary, played by Jurnee Smollett-Bell.
 She’s a lounge singer with a “killer voice” under the employ of the movie’s main antagonist, and is clearly unhappy working for someone capable of such violence and cruelty.
 Canary is the closest to being the “straight man” of the group, and watching her interact with Harley, Huntress, and Montoya is always fun.

 Bringing the Birds and Harley all together is the wonderful Ella Jay Basco as Cassandra Cain, a pickpocket who’s minor criminal activities end up putting her in hot water.
 Cassandra and Harley’s budding bond is both heartwarming and hilarious, even though it’s entirely predictable.
 I sincerely hope we get more of this duo down the road in later DCEU stories.

 In opposition of Harley’s crew are two villains, and while both are satisfactory, one completely outshines the other.
 Chris Messina portrays the infamous Batman baddie Victor Zsasz, and while he does everything he can to be menacing and amusing – he succeeds most of the time – he’s completely outclassed by Ewan McGregor’s Roman Sionis, A.K.A “Black Mask.”
 The version of Sionis in Birds of Prey is quite different from his comic book counterpart, and honestly, way better in my opinion.
-Instead of a mostly generic, hot-headed gangster, McGregor gives us a flamboyant man-child with a fondness for killing and inflicting pain on those who he feels slighted by or doesn’t like.
-The talented actor makes Sionis believable as a genuine, unsettling threat, and a villain so silly he could almost fit into a Saturday morning cartoon.
+Instead of a mostly generic, hot-headed gangster, McGregor gives us a flamboyant man-child with a fondness for killing and inflicting pain on those who he feels slighted by or just doesn’t like.
+The talented actor makes Sionis believable as a genuine, unsettling threat, and also a villain who’s so silly he could almost fit into a Saturday morning cartoon.